syncfusion-content/typescript-docs/TypeScript/Listview/Grouped-List.md

 **Nested Child Group List**

 While selecting a list item that is grouped, you can also render another set of list items.
-This is achieved by defining the desired **child item list** within the list containing **”PrimaryKeyValue”.** This **data-ej-primarykey** attribute relates the parent child for identifying its appropriate child when clicking on the parent list item.
+This is achieved by defining the desired **child item list** within the list containing **`PrimaryKeyValue`.** This **`data-ej-primarykey`** attribute relates the parent child for identifying its appropriate child when clicking on the parent list item.

 Refer the following code examples.